NeuroJSON/jdata/JData_specification.md

 The topological elements of a JData document - "leaflet", "leaf", "branch", "root" and "super-root" - have specific meanings according to the definitions above.

-### Semantic model
+### Semantic models

-To more efficiently process the represented data, we can semantically annotate the underying data stucture and organize them for finer granularity.
-The data grouping annotations are
+To efficiently process the represented data, we can semantically annotate the underying data stucture and organize them for fine granularity.
+The data grouping annotations supported in JData include

 * **data record**: a "meaningful" datum, either in the form of a simple data point (leaflet) or a complex structure (a composite node); a data record can be a leaflet, a leaf, or a collection of leaflets or leaves.
 * **dataset**: a set of "logically connected" data records, such as the citation information of a paper
-* **data group**: a group of datasets of "logical connections"
+* **data group**: a group of "logically connected" datasets
-* **auxiliary data**: nodes that store "weakly-relevant" or "irrelevant" data to the processing. the auxiliary data can appear at any level in the data annotation hierarchy.
+* **auxiliary data**: nodes that store "weakly-relevant" or "irrelevant" data to the "primary" data. the auxiliary data can appear at any level in the data annotation hierarchy.

-The interpretations to the "meaningful datum", "logically connected data", and "weakly-relevant or irrelevant data" are application dependent.
+The interpretations to the "meaningful datum", "logically connected data", "primary data" and "weakly-relevant or irrelevant data" are application dependent.

-The data organization annotations are ranked in the below order, from the highest level to the lowest level:
+The data group annotations are ranked in the below order, from the highest level to the lowest level:

-` super-root > root >=  data group >= dataset >= data record >= leaf > leaflet `
+` super-root > root >  data group >= dataset >= data record >= leaf > leaflet `

 for each annotation level, it can only contain elements annotated of the same level or lower levels, but not the upper level annotations.
 All data annotation